varun18072001/My-Portfolio/README.md

 Feel free to connect with me on the following platforms:

-- [LinkedIn](https://www.linkedin.com/in/varun-k-s) - Professional networking and career updates.
+- [LinkedIn](https://www.linkedin.com/in/varun-k-s-575454300/) - Professional networking and career updates.
-- [dev.to](https://dev.to/varun-k-s) - Follow my tech blog and development journey.

 ## Acknowledgements